 This blog relates to the appalling treatment of dogs meted out by Graeme Hall in Channel 5’s series ‘Dogs Behaving (Very) Badly’.

 The problem is that using punishment to train a dog is not actually training him/her.
 It is only teaching him/her to avoid punishment and the perpetrator, not what to do instead.
 When punishment is used in training, there is always fallout later and the dog will end up with a different behavioural issue to that which was first presented, not to mention an unhappy, withdrawn dog.
 For punishment to be effective the timing has to be exquisite with the timing of a computer (or indeed the dam) which most trainers do not have.
-Reinforcement, on the other hand, can be hit and miss which is one reason why it works so well.
+Reinforcement, on the other hand, can be hit and miss, sometimes intentionally so, which is one reason why it works so well; it keeps the dog guessing!
 In any case how is a dog expected to learn when he/she is frightened? – they tend to run away given the opportunity – or, for example, exaggerate / escalate any pulling and lunging as happened in the episode!

 Hall is presented with such; a pulling and lunging Great Dane.
 His so called ‘flick and release’, along with ‘blocking’ the dog, is advocated.
 He makes no attempt to remove the dog from the flashpoint causing much distress for the animal.
 What about systematic desensitisation and counter conditioning (SDCC)?
 The Great Dane, at one point, is eyeing the trigger, but below threshold.
 Rather than praising and reinforcing the wanted behaviour (NOT pulling and lunging), Hall is ignoring the dog whilst chatting to the owner.
 Typically, the reward here would be to induce self calming by placing treats on the ground and allowing the dog to sniff.
 This acts threefold; putting the dog in charge, calming the dog, establishing and reinforcing an alternative behaviour whilst being aware of the trigger – not simply distracting him.
-Talk about a missed opportunity!
+Even a simple neck massage.
+A missed opportunity indeed!

 Training involves use of ‘The Training Quadrant’ but for brevity, suffice to say that we use ‘positive reinforcement’ (R+), and very occasionally ‘negative punishment’ (P-), that is the withholding of a treat or reward.
 Often I hear: “dogs are pack animals and need to be told who is in charge”.
 This falls into two categories; the pack theory and the dominance theory.
 And that’s just what they are; THEORIES!